+700-2.2 Galvanized Bolt Assemblies (Bolts, Nuts, Washers): Provide galvanized bolt assemblies meeting Section 962 for high-strength steel fastener assemblies.
+Provide galvanized anchor rods, plate washers, U-bolts, and shims meeting the requirements of Section 962 for hardware not designated as high strength.

+700-2.3 Sign Support Structure:

+700-2.3.1 Single Column Ground Signs and Single Post Barrier Mounted Signs: Use aluminum tubing meeting the requirements of Section 965.
+For top-mounted single post barrier mounted signs use galvanized steel pipe meeting the requirements of Section 962.
+Steel shapes and welding must meet 962-10.

+700-2.3.2 Multi-Column Ground Signs: Multi-column signs must be galvanized steel W or S beams steel columns meeting Section 962.

-700-1.3 Sign Fabrication Requirements: Obtain overhead sign structures from a facility that is listed on the Department’s Production Facility Listing.
+700-2.3.3.
+Overhead Signs: Obtain overhead sign structures from a facility that is listed on the Department’s Production Facility Listing.
 Producers seeking inclusion on the list shall meet the requirements of Section 105.

+Meet the requirements for overhead signs in accordance with Section 962.

+Repair galvanized surfaces in accordance with Section 562.
+Galvanizing materials used for repair must meet the requirements of Section 975.

+700-2.3.4 Enhanced Highway Sign Assemblies: Use aluminum pedestal posts, transformer bases, anchors, caps, and shims meeting the requirements of Section 646.

-700-1.4 Storage, Handling and Labeling: If signs are stored prior to installation, store them in accordance with the manufacturer’s recommendations.
+700-2.4 Storage, Handling and Labeling: If signs are stored prior to installation, store them in accordance with the manufacturer’s recommendations.
 Properly package signs to protect them during storage, shipment and handling to prevent damage to the sign face and panel.

-In addition to the information required in Section 994, all permanent roadway signs must be labeled on the back bottom edge with the date of installation.
+Install a label on all permanent roadway signs on the back bottom edge with the date of installation, APL number of the base sheeting, and Name of Fabricator.
 Make the labels unobtrusive, but legible enough to be easily read by an observer on the ground when the sign is in its final position.
 Apply the label in a manner that is at least as durable as the sign face.

-700-1.5 Acceptance of Signs:
+700-2.5 Acceptance of Signs:

-700-1.5.1 Sign Inspection: Submit certification that the sign assembly meets the material and installation requirements of the Contract Documents.
+700-2.5.1 Sign Inspection: Submit certification that the sign assembly meets the material and installation requirements of the Contract Documents.
 The Engineer will inspect the signs upon delivery to the storage or project site and again at the final construction inspection.
-Repair and replace signs deemed unacceptable by the Engineer at no expense to the Department.
+Repair and replace damaged signs at no expense to the Department.

-700-1.5.2 Imperfections and Repairs: Repair or replace signs containing imperfections or damage regardless of the kind, type, or cause of the imperfections or damage.
+700-2.5.2 Imperfections and Repairs: Repair or replace signs containing imperfections or damage regardless of the kind, type, or cause of the imperfections or damage.
 For sign panels exceeding 30 square feet, the Contractor may make one patch, if necessary, to each sign panel not to exceed two square inches.
-Make repairs according to the manufacturer’s recommendations and to the satisfaction of the Engineer.
+Make repairs according to the manufacturer’s recommendations.
 Ensure that completed repairs provide a level of quality necessary to maintain the service life of the sign and are satisfactory in appearance to the Engineer.

-700-2 Static Signs.
+700-3 Static Signs.

-700-2.1 Ground Mounted Signs: Ground mounted signs consist of both single column and multi-column static signs.

-700-2.1.1 Materials: Use aluminum tubing materials meeting the general provisions of Section 965 for all single column ground signs.
-Multi-column signs must be galvanized steel W or S beams steel columns meeting the general provisions of Section 962.
-All materials must meet the requirements of the appropriate Standard Plans.

-700-2.1.2 Fabrication of Panel Messages: Fabricate standard sign panel messages in accordance with details included in the Standard Highway Signs (SHS) manual published by the U.S. Department of Transportation.
-Submit shop drawings to the Department for approval as specified in Section 5.
+700-3.1 Single Column and Multi-Column Ground Sign Assemblies: Furnish and install single column and multi-column ground signs in accordance with the Plans and Standard Plans, Indexes 700-010, 700-011, and 700-020.